Tara-Cloud/aws-cdk-tutorial/README.md

 Upon successful deployment, you are given a *Stack ARN*.
 ARN stands for Amazon Resource Number and is a unique identifier within AWS.
 If your application had deployed more than one stack, you would see multiple *Stack ARNs* displayed.

-We can open the AWS console and navigate to the CloudFormation console.
+You can open the AWS console and navigate to the CloudFormation console.
 The CloudFormation console allows you to view your newly deployed stack.

 ![gif](readme-assets/cloudformation_console_example.gif)

 > :bulb:*Tip:* Did you notice another stack in your CloudFormation console called *CDK Toolkit*?
 This stack was deployed by you earlier when you ran `cdk bootstrap`.

-## Step 6: Update your application
+## Step 6:update your application

 Your CDK application deployment succeeded, and your S3 Website is live and running.
 Of course, you want to see the website in action!
-You can manually find the URL of your new website using the S3 console within AWS, but that's a pain.
+You can manually find the address of your new website using the S3 console within AWS, but that's a pain.
 Wouldn't getting the website address as an output once your stack is deployed be better?

 This is a great opportunity to practice iterative development and improve your application by making an update to your CDK code.